 For pitched roofs, we use only high quality mounting brackets that can attach to the roof with minimal amounts of roof penetration with appropriate flashing and waterproof sealants to maintain the roofing warranty and integrity.

-Should I install solar on my roof or on a pole?
+Should I install solar on my roof or on the ground?

-The method of mounting – whether to install solar panels on your roof or through a pole mount is both personal preference and characteristics of your land and building.
+The method of mounting – whether to install solar panels on your roof or through a ground mount solution is both personal preference and characteristics of your land and building.

-For larger installations or where the roof is naturally orientated to maximize sun exposure with minimal shading throughout the day, roof mounting may be a better option.
+Where the roof is naturally orientated to maximize sun exposure with minimal shading throughout the day, roof mounting is normally a better, more economical option.

-Roost Energy will help you determine the best method and location of mounting upfront in the design phase.
+Roost Solar will help you determine the best method and location of mounting upfront in the design phase.